MeanderingProgrammer/py-requirements.nvim/README.md

 On by default and the recommended way of getting version completions from this plugin.
 Requires no additional configuration, assuming you have general LSP completions.
 Works with any completion engine out of the box!

+# Limitations

+- Does not read or otherwise interact with `pip.conf` file

 # Acknowledgments / Related Projects